-After a few hundred meters the footprints of the different hikers begin to fade and we wonder more and more where to climb.
-The slope becomes steeper, the path narrower and suddenly we were in a passage where we stood at the wall with the void under us.
-We quickly realized that we had made a mistake and that instead of taking the “path” we had taken a few meters of a path used by climbers who were attacking the walls.
+After a few hundred meters the trails of the different hikers begin to fade and we wonder more and more where we had to climb.
+The slope becomes steeper, the path narrower and suddenly we were in a narrow path where with the void under us.
+We quickly realized that we had made a mistake and that instead of taking the “path” we had taken a few meters of a small trail used by climbers.
 In short, we had to turn around and return to the trail.

 That’s when I had the great idea to look towards the pass.
-When I saw the slope I began to seriously wonder how I was going to get down from there… My legs started to shake, tears started to rise.
-It was over for me….
+When I saw the slope I began to seriously wonder how I was going to get down from there… My legs started to shake, tears started to come.
+It was over for me…